-Figure 2 Yellowknife Bay Mars
+Figure 2 “This Must Be the Place” (diptych), Lizzy Storm, charcoal, conte crayon, and acrylic on canvas, 32 x 24 inches each, 2016

 I engaged with late 20th century post modernism in the humanities and art more fully for my graduate research. (multi-image photo illustration figure (sculpture in the expanded field diagram, Robert smithson, etc.? not sure what I meant by photo illustration… what artists – artists who engage with nature and phenomena?)
 It seems the 20th century’s scientific progress and the resulting technological atmosphere have rendered old models of conceiving reality obsolete.
 Points, lines, and planes have become nodes, flows, and networks.
 I’ve yet to form a sense of what this contemporary reality looks like for me.
 The typically static media of drawing and painting do not easily accommodate the flexibility and dynamism characteristic of contemporary conceptions of reality.
 This has led me to a reevaluation of the medium and materials of my practice, seeking a closer connection to nature through physical media, yet yearning for the technological vision of high-speed video and aerial photography.